NetworkBlockDevice/nbd/doc/proto.md

    flags include `NBD_FLAG_SEND_DF`.
 Use of this flag MAY trigger an `EOVERFLOW` error chunk, if the request length is too large.
 - bit 3, `NBD_CMD_FLAG_REQ_ONE`; valid during `NBD_CMD_BLOCK_STATUS`.
 If
-  set, the client is interested in only one extent per allocation context.
+  set, the client is interested in only one extent per metadata context.

 ##### Structured reply flags